Gearbox-protocol/doc-gitbook/gear-token/tokenomics-utility-and-staking.md

 ---
-description: Staking and utility sinks that exist for GEAR.
+description: GEAR Tokenomics: Staking and Utility Sinks
 ---

-# Utility & Staking
+# $GEAR Tokenomics: Utility & Staking

 GEAR token is an ERC20 utility token.
 It started as a governance token for the protocol - and then could take any other new function the DAO could envision for it.
 [Supply information is here](supply-information.md).